brycelelbach/cpp17_features/cpp17_features/03_language_compile-time_conditional_statements.md

 </div>

 NOTES:
-Before C++17, you might write an implementation like this that uses template specialization.
+Before C++17, you might write an implementation like this, using explicit specializations.

 ---